Blown-up singular Riemannian foliations

+where $H_n(M;F)$ are the homology group with coefficients in an arbitrary field $F$ \cite[Theorem 2.44]{hatcher}.
 We may now easily compute the Euler characteristic of \(\blup{\Sg}{M}\).
 The injectivity of the induced pullback map \(\pi^*\) follows from Poincaré duality for homology with \(\mathbb{Z}_2\) coefficients, as established by via the Gysin map in \cite{gitler}.
 Therefore, from equation~\eqref{gitler equation}, it follows that

 The alternate sum on $i$ then leads to

 Furthermore, from the fiber bundle property for Euler characteristic we know that $\chi(E)=\chi(\Sg)\chi(\RR\mathbb{P}^{k-1})$, where $k=\codim(\Sg)$.
 Thus

 and so